marcob/javascript/packages/eslint-config-hubspot/README.md

 ### eslint-config-hubspot

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
-It requires `eslint`, `babel-eslint`, and `eslint-plugin-react`.
+It requires `eslint` and `eslint-plugin-react`.

 1. `npm install --save-dev eslint-config-hubspot babel-eslint eslint-plugin-react eslint`
 2. add `"extends": "hubspot"` to your .eslintrc

 ### eslint-config-hubspot/base

 Lints ES6+ but does not lint React.
-Requires `eslint` and `babel-eslint`.
+Requires `eslint`.

-1. `npm install --save-dev eslint-config-hubspot babel-eslint eslint`
+1. `npm install --save-dev eslint-config-hubspot eslint`
 2. add `"extends": "hubspot/base"` to your .eslintrc

 ### eslint-config-hubspot/legacy